lwilletts/mpvc/README.md

   -x : Starts mpvc-fzf in a new xterm (config $MPVC_TERM) [combine -x with 01ab:cCd:efFg:G:hk:K:n:s:p:P:o:Or:lL:xv] *tips: If unsure about where to begin, start with: mpvc-fzf -p 'kupla mirage'
 ```

-## Tricks

-There's some basic tricks in [Git](#git) to get you started.
-For more  check the  [LogBook](../../wiki#logbook).

-This gives just a sneak peek on what's possible to manage mpv from the command-line, your best chances are to go play and have fun.

 ## Limitations